Intellectual Property (IP)

 The IP Rights Management Team is based within Research Services.
 The Team deals with a variety of IP queries, most especially with helping to establish whether parties outside of the University have a claim to any rights in the IP created by members of the University, by virtue of involvement in, or support for, the creation of the IP.
 The Team may also negotiate with external parties where rights clearance is required.

-The Team works closely with Isis Innovation Limited, the technology transfer company of the University of Oxford.
-Isis Innovation was established to help researchers in the University protect and commercialise their inventions.
+The Team works closely with Oxford University Innovation, the technology transfer company of the University of Oxford.
+Oxford University Innovation was established to help researchers in the University protect and commercialise their inventions.

 What to do if you create IP

-Members of the University who have created Intellectual Property are asked to contact Isis Innovation.
-IP/1 and IP/2 forms must be completed, signed by all researchers, and returned to Isis Innovation for onward transfer to the IP Rights Management Team.
-In addition, Isis requests a written description of new inventions by way of their invention record form.
-For more information, Oxford researchers may refer to the Isis Innovation website.
+Members of the University who have created Intellectual Property are asked to contact Oxford University Innovation.
+IP/1 and IP/2 forms must be completed, signed by all researchers, and returned to Oxford University Innovation for onward transfer to the IP Rights Management Team.
+In addition, Oxford University Innovation requests a written description of new inventions by way of their invention record form.
+For more information, Oxford researchers may refer to the Oxford University Innovation website.

-The Team will then work to establish ownership of the IP and to ensure the University/Isis comply with any obligations to funders or collaboratrs or other third parties.
+The Team will then work to establish ownership of the IP and to ensure the University/Oxford University Innovation comply with any obligations to funders or collaborators or other third parties.